npeirson/arXiv-R/README.md

 Also, this is my first project in Java, so code tips and suggestions are very welcome.

 #### Currently working on:
+- Favorites

+#### Remaining tasks:
 - "More articles" card

-#### Remaining tasks:
-- Favorites
-- Add sub-section filtering
 - Make the actual widget, yo.
 You know, the whole reason you started this timesink in the first place.
 - Expand to all fields and categories (remember pdf thing)
 - Icon
 - Auto-update
-- Sort your backstacks out, yo.

 #### Done
 - Recyclerview